EVBTales/EVBTales/AuburnE1.md

 “I g-guess so.”
 You two share another laugh.
 “A-and now y-you are m-married.”

 “That I am.
 You were instrumental in that.
 I would never have met Sacha if you hadn’t given me the courage to go have a conversation.
 That was five years ago now.
 We have been married for three.
 And now you are with Carden .
 You two met a good three years ago when we invited Carden to be on our team.
 No good monster hunter ever works on their own, so we got them to join.
 You guys started going together about a year ago.”
 You nod your understanding as you process all this.
-So many important relationships and memories you have just forgotten and now dropped back in the middle of.
+So many important relationships and memories you have just forgotten and are now dropped back in the middle of.

 The ride is slow, but is filled with happy banter between your group mates.
 You happily listen to funny jokes at other’s expense and retelling of past battles against monsters from previous journeys together.
 While you don’t remember this group or the life you have had with them, you find yourself truly enjoying the companionship that so obviously dwells between each member of the group.
 The only one not really contributing or speaking is Onyx who rides alongside, listening and chuckling every once in a while.

 Your group arrives in a small village at the base of the mountain near sunset and are met with cheers and praise.
-An old man waddles towards your group leaning heavily on a twisted staff with happiness in his tired old eyes.
-Carden dismounts and fetches the head of the Thunderbird from the bed of the wagon and presents it to the old man.
-“Well done, heroes.” he cries.
+An elder waddles towards your group leaning heavily on a twisted staff with happiness in their tired old eyes.
+Carden dismounts and fetches the head of the Thunderbird from the bed of the wagon and presents it to the elder.
+“Well done, heroes.” they cry.
 “You have saved our village from starvation.
 We will feast in your honor.”

 “We are honored.”
-Carden hands off the head to one of the officials standing nearby and follows the old man as the rest of us dismount and follow behind.
+Carden hands off the head to one of the officials standing nearby and follows the elder as the rest of us dismount and follow behind.
 The feast is filled with modest but plentiful food and the mood is light and fun.
 The villagers play music for you and you dance well into the night.
 Nearing the end, Carden pulls you aside where you two could speak in private.

 “I know we have both been through a lot on this last trip, and I know you may not understand right now, but I think I will need to take a break from us for a little while.
 Even before your memory loss, we were having some problems, and I’m not sure I can handle setting up this whole relationship again.
 I will stay in the group for now, but I don’t want to date you, at least for a while.”